EmbraceLtd/TrayWeek/README.md

 Implemented as a windowless WPF application for .NET 8 (runtime required).
 NuGet dependencies: [Hardcodet.NotifyIcon.Wpf](https://github.com/hardcodet/wpf-notifyicon)

-Users must themselves choose to show the tray icon in the system settings!
+Users must themselves choose to permanently show the tray icon in the system settings!